zaxbux/OpenSprinkler-Weather/docs/local-installation.md

 * **Step 4a:** If you want to use the Open Weather Map API, go to `https://openweathermap.org/appid` to register with OpenWeatherMaps and obtain an API key that is needed to request weather information.

-* **Step 4b:** If you want to use the Dark Sky API, go to `https://darksky.net/dev` to register with Dark Sky and obtain an API key that is needed to request weather information.

-* **Step 4c:** If you want just want to use your PWS for weather information then you dont need to register for either Open Weather Map nor DarkSky.
+* **Step 4b:** If you want just want to use your PWS for weather information then you don't need to register for Open Weather Map.

 **Step 5:** The file `.env` is used by the weather server to specify the interface and port to listen on for requests coming from your OpenSprinkler device.
 You need to create a new `.env` file and enter some configuration details.
 ```